Wkurylo/HabbitTrackerSQLiteDatabase/README.md

 Android/Java Nanodegree UdaCity program by Google - Problem set 9

 Thie project is SQLite - practice with Database task.
-The project donot included UI.
+The project donot use UI.

-The app is

-The result is printed in logcat, and methods are implemented in onCreate in MainActivity.
+The result is printed in logcat, and methods are implemented in DBHelper Class and called in MainActivity on instance of DBHelper Class. (modified)

 Project included:
 1. UserInput Class - Let's assume that these are User Imputs in EditText field in UI;